itsauric/auricle-music-bot/README.md

 # Karasu

-This is a music bot created by using the [sapphire framework][sapphire] & [discord-player@dev][discord-player] with this project being written in TypeScript
+This is a music bot created by using the [sapphire framework][sapphire] & [discord-player@dev][discord-player] with this project being written in TypeScript.

+## Features

+- Music system with slash commands
+- Hot Module Reloading
+- ESlint configuration
+- Built-in cooldown system
+- Easy to configure and use

 ### Prerequisite